This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What will happen:

 Your child may have local anesthesia, which is a shot of medicine that numbs the eardrum.
 Your child will likely stay awake during the procedure.
 Your child may feel pressure or pushing, but he should not feel pain.
 He may need general anesthesia, which will keep him asleep during the procedure.
-Caregivers will make a small incision in your child's eardrum.
+Healthcare providers will make a small incision in your child's eardrum.
 Fluid trapped inside your child's middle ear will drain out through this hole.
 A small PE tube will be placed into the hole, and antibiotic drops may be put into your child's ear.

 After the procedure:

 Your child will be taken to a room to rest.
 If your child was asleep during the procedure, he will stay there until he is fully awake.
 Do not let your child get out of bed until healthcare providers say it is okay.
 When healthcare providers see that he is okay, your child may go home.
 If your child is staying in the hospital, he will be taken to his room.

 - Your child cannot make it to his procedure.